Shader: Tessellation shaders

-As of OpenGL 4.0 and Direct3D 11, a new shader class called a tessellation shader has been added.
-It adds two new shader stages to the traditional model: tessellation control shaders (also known as hull shaders) and tessellation evaluation shaders (also known as Domain Shaders), which together allow for simpler meshes to be subdivided into finer meshes at run-time according to a mathematical function.
+OpenGL 4.0 and Direct3D 11 introduced a new shader class called a tessellation shader.
+It added two new shader stages to the traditional model: tessellation control shaders (also known as hull shaders) and tessellation evaluation shaders (also known as domain shaders), which together allow for simpler meshes to be subdivided into finer meshes at run-time according to a mathematical function.
 The function can be related to a variety of variables, most notably the distance from the viewing camera to allow active level-of-detail scaling.
 This allows objects close to the camera to have fine detail, while further away ones can have more coarse meshes, yet seem comparable in quality.
-It also can drastically reduce required mesh bandwidth by allowing meshes to be refined once inside the shader units instead of downsampling very complex ones from memory.
-Some algorithms can upsample any arbitrary mesh, while others allow for "hinting" in meshes to dictate the most characteristic vertices and edges.
+It also can drastically reduce required mesh bandwidth by allowing meshes to be refined once inside the shader units instead of down-sampling very complex ones from memory.
+Some algorithms can up-sample any arbitrary mesh, while others allow for "hinting" in meshes to dictate the most characteristic vertices and edges.